 There are two major crises in our times when it comes to sacred Scripture.
 One is that Catholics don’t read and pray with the bible enough.
 The other is that the Scriptures have been sterilized, dissected, and diffused by modern exegesis as merely a historical piece of literature rather than the living Word of God.
-It is one of the defining crises of our time, for it has often paved the way for heresy, discarded reverence, smothered mysticism, misguided seminarians, and in some if not many cases, shipwrecked the faith of the faithful—clergy and laymen alike.
-If God is no longer the Lord of miracles, of charisms, of Sacraments, of new Pentecosts and spiritual gifts that renew and build up the Body of Christ, what is He the God of?
-Intellectual discourses and impotent liturgy?
+This mechanical approach is one of the defining crises of our time, for it has paved the way for heresy, modernism, and irreverence; it has smothered mysticism, misguided seminarians, and in some if not many cases, shipwrecked the faith of the faithful—clergy and laymen alike.
+If God is no longer the Lord of miracles, of charisms, of Sacraments, of new Pentecosts and spiritual gifts that renew and build up the Body of Christ… what is He the God of exactly?
+Intellectual discourse and impotent liturgy?

 In a carefully worded Apostolic Exhortation, Benedict XVI pointed out the good as well as the bad aspects of the historical-critical method of biblical exegesis.
-He notes that a spiritual / theological interpretation is essential and complimentary to historical analysis:
+He notes that a spiritual/theological interpretation is essential and complimentary to an historical analysis: